Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 - The traits of the Swedish kings should no longer appear on random characters.
 - Voolcano Expedition Events are no longer staying after the Volcano expedition.
 - The offensive bonus from 2nd level of advanced weapons was fixed.
+- The Zoo expansion alert no longer shows up if your Zoo is still in construction.